Tweak and Tinker

 What is Body Butter?

-Whipped body butter is a rich body cream used to soften rough skin and protect sensitive skin.
+Body butter is a rich body cream that softens rough skin and protects sensitive skin.
 It's made of natural butter (like shea butter or mango butter) with a small amount of liquid oil mixed in.

 This allows the butter to be soft enough to be whipped.
 The process of whipping produces a smooth and spreadable body butter that is light and airy.